 In the case of a young child like my son or an adult learning a language with unusual sounds, you’re limited in what you repeat by the sounds you already know.

-The difference is that the young child picking up a new language is not consciously doing things like comparing it to their first language when speaking or imitating.
+The difference is that young children picking up a new language are not consciously doing things like comparing it to their first language when speaking or imitating.

-Because of this, even if their production is incorrect at first, it will eventually converge on the sounds of the language that they’ve internalized, or will internalize through further experience—they will gain the new sounds.
+Even if their production is incorrect at first, it will eventually converge on the sounds of the language that they’ve internalized, or will internalize through further experience.

-The adult, on the other hand, in their conscious efforts to listen and speak, often ends up borrowing sounds from their first language, and in using them these sounds stick and they fail to learn the sound system of the new language fully.
+In using them repeatedly, these sounds “stick” and they fail to acquire the sound system of the new language fully.

 Confusing effects with causes

-To be clear, I’m not saying that this mimicry is necessary to, or driving children’s language acquisition.
+To be clear, I’m not saying that children’s mimicry is necessary to, or driving their language acquisition.

-What I’m emphasizing is how the child’s largely unconscious mimicry is very different mentally from the highly conscious kind that adults typically attempt.
+What I’m emphasizing is how the child’s largely unconscious mimicry is very different mentally from the highly conscious kind that adults often attempt.